 13. The Australian Botanic Garden

-Located between Campbelltown and Camden in the southwestern Sydney suburb of Mount Annan, the Australian Botanic Garden is the largest botanical garden in the country.
+Situated between Campbelltown and Camden in the southwestern Sydney suburb of Mount Annan, the Australian Botanic Garden is the largest botanical garden in Australia.

-The garden specialises primarily in native plants and is now home to over 4000 different native and introduced plant species.
+This expansive garden focuses on native plants and is home to more than 4,000 native and introduced plant species.

-A visit to the Australian Botanic Garden is quite the experience, with various gardens, open spaces, and native woodland areas to explore.
+Visiting the Australian Botanic Garden is a truly rewarding experience, offering a variety of gardens, open spaces, and native woodland areas to explore.

 The Australian Botanic Garden | |